PacLII Home | Databases | WorldLII | Search | Feedback

 6. Defence argues that Complainant did not complain about any of those alleged incidents to her friends, grandmother or mother immediately after the incidents.
 According to Complainant’s mother, Complainant had relayed all three incidents somewhere in February, 2015.
 Police investigator confirmed that relevant Complaint to police was lodged on 7th February 2015.

 7. Complainant gave acceptable explanations for the delay.
-She said that as scared of her mother, grandfather, grandmother, and also also of the Accused.
+She said that she was scared of her mother, grandfather, grandmother, and also of the Accused.
 Her fear was proved to be well founded when her grandmother said that, when she learnt about those incidents, she actually beat Complainant with a stick for allowing the Accused to come inside the house.

 1. There is no evidence that Complainant had screamed or fought with the Accused during alleged invasions.
 Given Complainant’s mental and physical capacity, she could not be expected to react the way a normal person would react in such a situation.
 Courts can’t predict how even an average person subjected to unwelcome demand for sexual intercourse would react in such a situation.
 I am satisfied that the complaint she ultimately made to police was genuine.